edwardjcho99/PythonTexting/README.md

 # How To Use
 In the example.py module, I perform the two functions that this package can do.

-First, you must make a MessageCarrier object, inputing your gmail username and password.
+First, you must make a MessageCarrier object, inputing your gmail username and password:
+`<MessageCarrierObjectName> = messages.MessageCarrier("example@gmail.com","password")`

 To send a message, simply:
 `<MessageCarrierObjectName>.send_message("your message here","1234567890@carrier.com")`